yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/scaling-transactions.md

 type: docs
 ---

 Transactions are a set of SQL statements that are expected to be executed atomically.
+Transactions scale linearly in YugabyteDB as more nodes are added to the cluster.

+## How transactions work

 Getting a transaction to work correctly involves multiple components.
 In the simplest explanation, the node the client connects to acts as the transaction manager.
 The node acquires the necessary locks, talks to the leaders for the keys involved in the transaction, the transaction is committed to the leader, and finally replicated to the respective followers.

 ![How does a transaction work](/images/explore/scalability/scaling-transactions-working.png)